-For your home setup, your router is the more critical equipment than your adapter.
+For your home setup, your router is more critical than your adapter.
 It won’t matter how good your equipment is if your network is weak.

-No matter the reason you want to connect your gaming PC to a WiFi network, making it happen doesn’t have to be a headache.
+No matter why you want to connect your gaming PC to a WiFi network, making it happen doesn’t have to be a headache.

-There are many ways to get a stable connection with just a few minutes and an inexpensive piece of technology.
+There are many ways to get a stable connection with just a few minutes and inexpensive technology.

-There are different options for it you need WiFi in a pinch or looking for a more permanent way to get online.
-You can even use a combination of these methods to connect so that you find the one you like best.
+There are different options if you need WiFi in a pinch or want a more permanent way to get online.
+You can even use a combination of these methods to connect to find the one you like best.